Smartwatch GPS and tags

 R

-Richard Sanders posted over 5 years ago
+Richard Sanders posted almost 6 years ago

 Is this still the case?
 These answers were a year ago.
 Has this changed for either the watch GPS or Tags working with the NFC on the watch?
 (Samsung S7 + Samsung Gear Sport)